 - Decapitated Oral Copulation

-I wrote most of the lyrics for these songs.’Decapitated Oral Copulation’ was about someone being decapitated and forced to orally copulate with themselves (I got this idea after discovering that a severed human head could still sense for about six seconds).
+I wrote most of the lyrics for these songs.’Decapitated Oral Copulation’ was about someone being decapitated and forced to orally copulate with themselves (I got this idea after discovering that a severed human head could still sense for a brief period).
 ‘Showered in Shit’ was based on a real life case I heard on the news about a person who hid in Port-a-Poties to spy on women as they relieved themselves.
 Aside from these gems we also had songs about a vampire that lived solely on menstrual blood, and a person who molested the remains of Jesus (using the holes in his hands to masturbate), skinned him and wore the skin to convince people that he had risen from the dead.
 Looking back on these now, I am amazed at how offensive they are; I guess that was supposed to be the point!
 I always thought of this kind of stuff as akin to Bad Taste and The Evil Dead, which coincidently were my favorite movies at the time.
 That is, I thought of them as B horror films put to music.
 As I was to learn later, I am not into the real-life guts and gore.